frc971/jetson-orin-kernel-builder/docs/edit_config_gui.md

 - The Qt5 development libraries (`Qt5Core`, `Qt5Gui`, `Qt5Widgets`), which are required to run `make xconfig`.

 ## Usage
-To invoke the script, run
+To invoke the script from the repository root directory, run

 ```bash
 ./scripts/edit_config_gui.sh